qrbotslab/Jetson-OrinNX-Kernel-Patch/README.md

 	 qbits-orin-nx nvme0n1p1
 ```
 ## Issues
-If you got `RTNETLINK answers: Permission denied` When use RCM BOOT:
+If you got `RTNETLINK answers: Permission denied` when use `RCM-BOOT`:

-A solution that worked was editing /etc/sysctl.conf to add:
+A solution that worked was editing `/etc/sysctl.conf` to add:
 ```
 net.ipv6.conf.all.disable_ipv6 = 0
 net.ipv6.conf.default.disable_ipv6 = 0